RolandoMagico/openwrt-build/README.md

 # D-Link COVR-X1860
-Scripts to build OpenWrt images for D-Link COVR-X1860.
+Scripts to build an OpenWrt images for D-Link COVR-X1860 with the latest OpenWrt main branch.
 Tested on Linux Mint.

 HowTo:
 - Clone the D-Link_COVR-X1860 branch